Former Department of Developmental and Comparative Psychology

-This group investigates basic processes of collaboration, communication, joint attention, imitation, normativity, and social cognition in human infants and young children.
-The main focus of the group is currently on children’s participation in various types of interactions involving shared intentionality.
-Related to this is a continuing focus on infants’ understanding of others’ intentional states – their ‘theory of mind’.
+This group investigated basic processes of collaboration, communication, joint attention, imitation, normativity, and social cognition in human infants and young children.
+The main focus of the group was on children’s participation in various types of interactions involving shared intentionality.
+Related to this a continuing focus was on infants’ understanding of others’ intentional states – their ‘theory of mind’.

-After having established that 1-year-old infants (unlike apes) engage in collaborative activities structured by joint goals, we currently are investigating children’s understanding of these activities in a more fine-grained way.
-For example, recently we have studied children’s reactions to different types of interruptions in the collaborative activity, and we have measured how children share rewards with their partner and resolve conflicts and coordination problems in collaborative interactions.
-In addition, we have looked at young children’s source-monitoring errors in collaborative vs. non-collaborative activities, and children’s understanding of the commitments and obligations engendered by collaborative activities.
+After having established that 1-year-old infants (unlike apes) engage in collaborative activities structured by joint goals, we investigated children’s understanding of these activities in a more fine-grained way.
+For example, we studied children’s reactions to different types of interruptions in the collaborative activity, and we measured how children share rewards with their partner and resolve conflicts and coordination problems in collaborative interactions.
+In addition, we looked at young children’s source-monitoring errors in collaborative vs. non-collaborative activities, and children’s understanding of the commitments and obligations engendered by collaborative activities.

-Similarly, after showing that 1-year-olds altruistically help others, we are further investigating the conditions under which infants help.
-In recent studies, for example, we have investigated the effects of the rewards infants receive for helping and the presence or absence of maternal encouragement.
+Similarly, after showing that 1-year-olds altruistically help others, we further investigated the conditions under which infants help.
+We investigated the effects of the rewards infants receive for helping and the presence or absence of maternal encouragement.
 We have also investigated whom young children are likely to help, showing that early prosocial behavior is mediated by the needy other’s circumstances and moral behaviors.

 In a series of studies, we have demonstrated that young children understand the intentional and normative structure of joint pretend games, and even can switch the assignment of a pretend status to an object as a function of specific persons and contexts.
 Young children also learn games normatively and protest when other agents violate the rules of the games.
-We are also investigating young children’s normative understanding of possession and ownership.
-And we are looking at children's internalization of social norms as evidenced by their comprehension of the guilt reactions of others.
+We also investigated young children’s normative understanding of possession and ownership.
+And we looked at children's internalization of social norms as evidenced by their comprehension of the guilt reactions of others.